ILIAS-eLearning/ILIAS/tests/README.md

 ```

 ##### Example solution
-The proposed solution would be to remove the test entirely.
+The proposed solution would be to remove the test entirely because they test if the new keyword works.
 However, if the author wishes to keep the
 tests.
 They could be moved into the ButtonFactoryTest class and split up in smaller more precise tests.
 As a result the developer which runs the test is now able to see which part of the factory failed.